• Loading stock data...

 It recently announced an independent surveillance audit committee that will produce quarterly reports with statistics on trades that have been flagged, probes that have been opened and closed, and cases that have been referred for further enforcement to the Commodity Futures Trading Commission—the federal regulator charged with policing prediction markets, whose new chairman recently expressed support for the industry.
 (Kalshi has its own internal monitoring system and uses third parties.
 For example, it works with a company called Solidus Labs to detect potential issues, and with sports specifically, works with integrity monitor IC360, which also works with pro leagues like the NBA, NFL, MLB, and NHL.)

 In May, Langford posted on X/Twitter that he had wagered $100 on himself to be the next California governor.
-Kalshi’s surveillance department noticed that post, froze his account, and launched an investigation, according to a statement from Robert DeNault, a Kalshi attorney who serves as its head of enforcement.
+Kalshi’s surveillance department noticed the post, froze his account, and launched an investigation, according to a statement from Robert DeNault, a Kalshi attorney who serves as its head of enforcement.

 “The candidate was initially cooperative and acknowledged that this violated the exchange rules,” DeNault said.
 “As a candidate in a race, you can (and probably should) follow and use Kalshi’s market forecast, but you should not trade on it.”